Converting and Importing Other CAD Format Files

 Any of these actions will bring up a dialog box, which allows the type of file to be imported to be selected:

-Click on 'CAD file', and a file browser will appear, with which the file to be imported can be selected:
+In either case, a file browser will appear, with which the file to be imported can be selected:

 A selection of example CAD files is supplied in the folders: